yunghanjeong/rockpaperscissors/README.md

 # Rock Paper Scissors Code Along
+In this code along, we will build a game or rock, paper, scissors.
+This is intended for novice programmers who should have finished basic tutorials on python and coding.
+However, I provided some walk through and solutions for anyone to follow this code along.
+It is recommended that the users have basic understanding of data types, loops, boolean statements, and function building.
+If you are not familiar with these topics, it is recommeded to complete the free lesson available on [kaggle.com](https://www.kaggle.com/learn/python).

 ## Overview
 This project is for a python code along for a Medium publication.
 The purpose is to teach basic python coding with simple user interactions and refactoring for object oriented programming for python.